ZeyuLiu1996/Steam-Macro-Market-Analysis/README.md

 -   Determine the market share of different game genres.
 -   Analyze the distribution of game pricing in the market.

 This project is suitable for professionals in the gaming market industry, game enthusiasts, and entry-level data analysts as a reference to enrich their understanding of the gaming market and to systematically learn about the complete data science workflow.
-We hope this project will be helpful to you : )
+I hope this project will be helpful to you : )

 ## Environment Setup 🧶
 - To obtain a Steam API key, please click [here](https://steamcommunity.com/dev).